Medical Thermography is a non-invasive diagnostic technique that allows the examiner to visualize and quantify changes in skin surface temperature.

 What diseases can Thermography detect?

-1. Breast Cancer’s early signs:
+1. Breast and chest Cancer’s early signs:

-The Medicine Thermography test improves your chances of detecting fast-growing, active tumors in the intervals between mammographic screenings (or when mammography is not indicated by screening guidelines for women less than 50 years old).
+The Medical Thermography test improves your chances of detecting fast-growing, active tumors in the intervals between mammographic screenings (or when mammography is not indicated by screening guidelines for women less than 50 years old).

 Breast thermography does not take the place of mammography when a mammogram is deemed medically appropriate.